 The fee per site is $45.
 This fee include a $3 VFMA levy.
 Double stalls may be available on application.
 Fees are to be paid in advance on receipt of invoice in adavnce of the market day.

 Stallholders should provide their own weatherproof covering or shade depending on the season.
 If you have a gazebo or tent, you must have weights to anchor it down in gusty winds.

 A very limited number of powered sites are available.
 If you need to cook produce, you should bring your own gas-cooking equipment but you must still make arrangements with us so we can assess safety and space requirements.
 All power leads are to be regularly tested and tagged.

 Stallholders are expected to maintain high standards of honesty and integrity and to conduct themselves in a courteous, business-like way.

 If there is a dispute or stallholders are unclear about the Castlemaine Market criteria, stallholder information and operational guidelines or site issues, the Castlemaine Farmers Market committee will make a determination.
 Day-to-day issues will be resolved by the CFM Manager who will assure compliance by delivering fair warning for alleged infringements either verbally or if necessary, in writing.
 If the dispute is not resolved, the CFM Manager may recommend permanent removal of the stallholder’s booking.

-Stallholders must have their own product, business and/or personal liability insurance.
+Stallholders must have their own product, business and/or personal liability insurance to a minimum value of $10million.
 A copy of this is to be submitted with your application.